Materials-Consortia/OPTIMADE/optimade.md

 ### <a name="h.6.2.7">6.2.7. cartesian\_site\_positions</a>

 * Description: Cartesian positions of each site.
-A site is an atom, a site potentially occupied by an atom, or a placeholder for a virtual mixture of atoms (e.g. in a virtual crystal approximation).
+A site is an atom, a site potentially occupied by an atom, or a placeholder for a virtual mixture of atoms
+  (e.g. in a virtual crystal approximation).
 * Requirements:
-  * This property is required.
+  * This property is REQUIRED.
   * It MUST be a list of length N times 3, where
     N is the number of sites in the structure.
-  * An entry MAY have multiple sites at the same Cartesian position, which does *not* make the entry invalid (for a relevant use of this, see, e.g., the `assemblies` property).
+  * An entry MAY have multiple sites at the same Cartesian position (for a relevant use of this, see, e.g., the `assemblies` property).
 * Examples:
   * `[[0,0,0], [0,0,2]]` indicates a structure with two sites,
     one sitting at the origin and one along the (positive) `z` axis, two angstrom away from the origin.

 ### <a name="h.6.2.8">6.2.8. species\_at\_sites</a>